S-100 : A QUICK GUIDE

 Improve placement of fish farms in the aquaculture industry:

 High-resolution hydrographic data may also become important for the aquaculture industry, promising to reduce financial losses, help identify optimal positioning of new fish farms and reduce application process lead times for new on-sea infrastructure.
-The new S-100 standard, particularly the S-102 and S-111 datasets, may help the industry visualize underwater ocean floors and surface currents, respectively, and may be used to calculate the optimal position of on-sea fish farms.
+The new S-100 standard, particularly the S-102 and S-111 datasets, may help the industry visualize underwater ocean floors and surface currents, respectively, used to calculate the optimal position of on-sea fish farms.

 8. Where and How to Access S-100 Data